OmarAI2003/outreachy-contributions/README.md

     - **(AUC = 0.81)** => Better than most baseline models:

-    - Curves sharply toward the top-left → Strong separability
+    - Curves sharply toward the top-left. → Strong separability
     - **Practical meaning**: 81% chance model ranks a random positive instance higher than a random negative one.
 ________________________________________

-### 2) Random Forest (RF)
+### 3) Random Forest=> Top Performing Model 🏅

 After tried both Logistic Regression and Support Vector Classifier, I turned to a tree-based ensemble model: **Random Forest**.
 As the saying goes, _"two heads are better than one"_—and Random Forest takes that to the next level with **n_estimators** working together.

 Unlike LR and SVC, RFs capture **complex relationships** without manual feature engineering or choosing kernels.it's **less sensitive to noise and outliers**.

-strengths of Random Forest:
+Strengths of Random Forest:
 - **Handles high-dimensional input** effectively.
 - Doesn’t assume linearity (unlike LR or SVC).
 - Automatically selects informative features via **feature bagging**.